-Jean Commeignes, responsible for the L&RC certification badge in Schneider Electric’s partner program EcoXpert, takes us on a journey through the evolutions in lighting control, room control and building management systems in the age of the Internet of Things.
+Jean Commeignes, responsible for the L&RC certification badge in Schneider Electric’s partner program EcoXpert, takes us on a journey through the evolutions in lighting control, room control and building management systems in the age of IoT.

-In our series on the evolutions in building management and energy efficiency in the age of Industry 4.0 and IoT, we looked at respectively connected power with IoT for small and medium enterprises, critical power in buildings with very specific energy demands (hospitals, airports etc.), building management and IoT and the role of partners across all these ecosystems.
+In our series on the evolutions in building management and energy efficiency in these times of Industry 4.0 and IoT, we looked at respectively connected power with IoT for small and medium enterprises, critical power in buildings with very specific energy demands (hospitals, airports etc.), the views of Martin Feder on building management and IoT and the role of channel partners and integrators across all these ecosystems.

 Jean, who is almost 30 years at Schneider Electric, has experienced the whole building management journey and the evolutions in building management systems and explains the evolutions and the future of L&RC in these times where IoT becomes ever more prominent.